What Is Hreflang? A Complete Guide

 What hreflang is, why it matters for international SEO, and how search engines use it to serve the right language version of your page.

 Hreflang is an HTML attribute that tells search engines which language and region a page is intended for -- and which alternate versions of that page exist for other languages or regions.
+For a full walkthrough of syntax, implementation, and validation, see our comprehensive hreflang guide.

 It was introduced by Google in 2011 to solve a specific problem: when you have the same content in multiple languages, Google needs to know which version to show to which user.
 Without hreflang, it guesses.
 With it, you're telling Google directly.
+The attribute's behavior is defined in Google's official documentation on localized versions.

 Why hreflang exists